Flame ionization detector

 A flame ionization detector (FID) is a scientific instrument that measures analytes in a gas stream.
 It is frequently used as a detector in gas chromatography.
-The measurement of ion per unit time make this a mass sensitive instrument.
+The measurement of ions per unit time makes this a mass sensitive instrument.
 Standalone FIDs can also be used in applications such as landfill gas monitoring, fugitive emissions monitoring and internal combustion engine emissions measurement in stationary or portable instruments.